-The event comprises of three standalone single stage open air concerts and Longitude which is a three-day multistage music and arts festival.
+The Marlay Park events comprise of a combination of standalone single stage open air concerts and a multistage music festival.

 Bars will be provided at the event.
 The products available for each of the events will be agreed in advance with An Garda Síochána.
 Security personnel will be provided at the bars to: